Bake to the roots

 Rhubarb Raspberry Cookies | Bake to the roots

-When I was testing the recipe I was using frozen raspberries at first cause I did not have any fresh ones at home.
-The cookies were super delicious, but with all the juices from the thawed raspberries, the dough got quite soft and wet and also turned blue-ish (dunno why).
+When I was testing the recipe I was using frozen raspberries at first because I did not have any fresh ones at home.
+The cookies were super delicious, but with all the juices from the thawed raspberries, the dough got quite soft and wet and also turned blue-ish (don’t know why).
 Well – fresh raspberries do not color the dough weirdly, but you still have to be careful not to mash the berries too much or liquids get out and the cookies will be very soft when baked.
 So keep that in mind.

-Be gentle with the raspberries – they deserve it ;) Oh and let the dough cool down properly before baking it.
+Be gentle with the raspberries – they deserve it.
+Oh and let the dough cool down properly before baking it.
 That kind of cookie spreads a lot and cooling the dough helps a bit.
 In case they get too big, you can use a knife or spatula and push over spread cookies into a proper cookie shape – but that has to happen immediately when taken out of the oven.
-You basically only have a minute or so ;)
+You basically only have a minute or so.

 INGREDIENTS / ZUTATEN